Giant squid: Reproductive cycle

 Little is known about the reproductive cycle of giant squid.
 They are thought to reach sexual maturity at about three years old; males reach sexual maturity at a smaller size than females.
 Females produce large quantities of eggs, sometimes more than 5 kg, that average 0.5 to 1.4 mm long and 0.3 to 0.7 mm wide.
-Females have a single median ovary in the rear end of the mantle cavity and paired, convoluted oviducts, where mature eggs pass exiting through the oviducal glands, then through the nidamental glands.
+Females have a single median ovary in the rear end of the mantle cavity and paired, convoluted oviducts, where mature eggs pass, exiting through the oviducal glands, then through the nidamental glands.
 As in other squid, these glands produce a gelatinous material used to keep the eggs together once they are laid.

 In males, as with most other cephalopods, the single, posterior testis produces sperm that move into a complex system of glands that manufacture the spermatophores.
 These are stored in the elongate sac, or Needham's sac, that terminates in the penis from which they are expelled during mating.
 The penis is prehensile, over 90 cm long, and extends from inside the mantle.
 The two ventral arms on a male giant squid are hectocotylized, which means they are specialized to facilitate the fertilization of the female's eggs.

 How the sperm is transferred to the egg mass is much debated, as giant squid lack the hectocotylus used for reproduction in many other cephalopods.
 It may be transferred in sacs of spermatophores, called spermatangia, which the male injects into the female's arms.
 This is suggested by a female specimen recently found in Tasmania, having a small subsidiary tendril attached to the base of each arm.

 Post-larval juveniles have been discovered in surface waters off New Zealand, with plans to capture more and maintain them in an aquarium.
 Young giant squid specimens were found off the coast of southern Japan in 2013 and confirmed through genetic analysis.

-Another juvenile, approximately 3.7 metres long, was encountered and filmed alive in the harbour in the Japanese city of Toyama on 24 December 2015; after being filmed and viewed by a large number of spectators, including a diver who entered the water to film the squid up close, it was guided out of the harbour into Toyama Bay by the diver.
+Another juvenile, approximately 3.7 m long, was encountered and filmed alive in the harbour in the Japanese city of Toyama on 24 December 2015; after being filmed and viewed by a large number of spectators, including a diver who entered the water to film the squid up close, it was guided out of the harbour into Toyama Bay by the diver.